Sekhar Das

 Sekhar Das (শেখর দাশ; alternately spelled Shekhar Das) is a Bengali film and theatre director, scriptwriter/playwright, actor and producer.
-He has directed three award-winning feature films, his 11th feature film being Jogajog (Relationships) based on Nobel Laureate Rabindranath Tagore's classic novel, of which four features were made for television release and others for theatre release.
+He has directed twelve feature films, of which four features were made for television release and others for theatre release.Sekhar Das won national and International awards.

 Early life

-Graduating from the University of Calcutta in both science and English literature, Das then opted for film studies and appreciation in the Chitrabani (Communication center of St. Xaviers College, Calcutta).
-Das took interest in the Art of Screenplay writing and acting.
+Graduating from the University of Calcutta in both science and English literature, Das then opted for diploma in film studies and appreciation in the Chitrabani (Communication center of St. Xaviers College, Calcutta)keeping his Masters incomplete.
+Das, primarily took interest in the Art of Screenplay writing and acting.

 Career

 After resigning from his corporate career in 1997, Das began his career in films and television as a director.
 He directed mystery thrillers for a TV channel, and adapted several works by Russian playwright Anton Chekhov into Bengali for TV films.
 A globetrotter, Das was associated with a travelogue program for a TV channel for nearly three years as a presenter, writer and director.
 This program covered Europe, Asia, and Australia.

 He served on juries for international film festivals, was a jury member for India's national awards, and was selected as one of the selection committee members for nominating Indian film for the Oscar.